 A Niagara Tradition

-The 49th Annual Ball’s Falls Thanksgiving Festival will bring back many of your favourite features, including 150+ in-person craft and artisan vendors, delicious foods, craft beverages and wines, local farmers’ market vendors, live acoustic music and children’s entertainment, historical demonstrations, heritage tours and nature hikes.
+The 50th Festival will bring back all of your fall favourites – including 150+ unique craft and artisan vendors, delicious foods, craft beverages and wines, fresh, local farmers’ market vendors, live music on the main stage and children’s entertainment, historical demonstrations, heritage tours and guided nature hikes.

-Enjoy the beauty of the fall along the Niagara Escarpment as you take in the sights, sounds and smells of the Thanksgiving Festival and explore the colourful forested trails.
+Enjoy the beauty of the fall season along the Niagara Escarpment as you take in the sights, sounds and delicious scents of the Thanksgiving Festival and explore the colourful forested trails.

 Where previous year’s offered a Seniors Day, we now offer discounted rates to seniors all weekend long!
-Join us for elevated musical entertainment and family activities and shows throughout each day, and a new open-air festival format for health and safety of all visitors, vendors and volunteers (no big-top tents).
+Join us for elevated musical entertainment and family activities and shows throughout each day, and a new open-air festival format (no big-top tents).

 Dates and Times